That scheme seems kind of... triangle shaped...

 It goes without saying I was very drawn in.
 She looked like a fancy, successful business woman, she spoke very articulately and professionally, and best of all, she seemed to be willing to give me, a desperate 22-year-old college grad, a shot at a job.

 When she called later, my hopes were dashed.
 She sent me the link to a talk she’d given that she said would explain everything.
-Turns out, she was a Mary Kay director and the “job opportunity” was actually an opportunity to spend $100 I didn’t have on a starter product kit and try and hawk makeup to my equally poor friends.
-I Googled “Mary Kay Chicago” and found a bunch of message board posts from women who’d had the EXACT same experience as I had.
+Turns out, the “job opportunity” was actually an opportunity to spend $100 I didn’t have on a starter product kit and try and hawk makeup to my equally poor friends.
+I found a bunch of message board posts from women who’d had the EXACT same experience as I had.
 Apparently her shoe compliment approach is actually something they’re taught as a recruiting tactic.

 These days, you’re probably more likely to be recruited on social media than on the street, but no matter where the pitch is coming from.
 Keep an eye out for these warning signs: